sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 - Interviewers: two teammates outside of the department for which you're interviewing.
 - Duration: 30-minutes.
-- Details: this interview is focused entirely on our values and how a candidate's views and experiences align with them.
-Our values are key to our success as individuals and as a company.
-You can read more about them [here](../../../../company-info-and-process/values/index.md).
+- Details: this interview is focused entirely on our values and how your views and experiences align with them.
+Our values are key to our success as individuals and as a company, so please read more about them [here](../../../../company-info-and-process/values/index.md) prior to your interview.
-- We will ask behavioral-based, open-ended questions directly related to our values.
+- You will be asked behavioral-based, open-ended questions directly related to each one of our four values.
 For example:
   - Tell us about a problem that you identified and then took the initiative to solve, even if it wasn't within your scope of work.
   - Tell us about a time where you proactively provided candid feedback to a colleague, manager or direct report.